 Get to know some lovely alpacas during this superbly enjoyable outdoor activity!
-Trek through beautiful countryside in Kent and admire spectacular views before enjoying a delicious lunch!
+Trek through beautiful countryside in Kent and admire spectacular views.

 - New Romney (Kent)

 - Gift Voucher valid for 1 Participant

 The Alpaca Trekking Experience in Kent is a fantastic and enjoyable experience that all the family can enjoy: wander through the beautiful Kent countryside and enjoy sensational views of the Romney Marsh, the dykes and the wonderful farmland.
 During this superb experience, you will enjoy a unique time with the alpacas, which make the perfect partner for a lovely country trek.
 These gentle creatures are halter-trained, sensitive and curious, and you will have a great time leading them around - and they will have just as much fun as you do!
 You will be lead by a personal guide and walk at a leisurely pace, so everyone will be able keep up and you'll have plenty of time to stop and admire the scenery.
 Specific trek routes can be tailored to your requirements, if requested at the time of booking.

 The Alpaca Trekking Experience in Kent will begin on arrival at Haguelands Farm near Romney Marsh, Kent, where you will be welcomed and given a talk on the alpacas and the trek.
 You will then meet the alpacas and begin your trek around the Romney Marsh area farmland and countryside.
 The walk itself will take about 1 ½ hours before you arrive back at the farm.
 This is an enjoyable and relaxing outdoor activity, it's a unique experience to enjoy with friends or family and also makes a superb experience gift for an animal lover!
 Enjoy!

 The Alpaca Trekking Experience in Kent is available all year round on Wednesdays, Saturdays and Sundays at 10am and 1pm.